-May 18: Madonna Manor celebrated Ground Blessing for Phase II of the new Independent to St. Gertrude Monastery in Delaware to give their community retreat.
+May 18: Madonna Manor celebrated Ground Blessing for Phase II of the new Independent

 Living.
 Sr. Christa Kreinbrink, our Building and Grounds Director, spoke representing St. Walburg Monastery.
 Bishop Roger Foys blessed ground for this next section of brownstones, to be located east of the VMA tennis courts.